Bells break the quiet in New Glarus as the village waits for a return to normalacy

 “It’s just a really amazing community that really supports the arts.
 So it made sense,” Speer said as she continued her work on Marten.
 “People love coming here.”

 Speer has also been challenged by the pandemic and was forced to close her business for three months before reopening in June with restrictions.
-She no longer accepts walk-ins and has done away with special events, like on Valentine’s Day when she would have a line out the door.
-All of the customers who come into the shop, which has seven artists, now need an appointment.
-Speer is well aware of the importance of the vaccine that could help bring tourism back to the village.
+She no longer accepts walk-ins and has done a way with special events, like on Valentine’s Day when she would have a line out the door.
+All of the customers who come into the shop that has seven artists now need an appointment.
+She’s well aware of the importance of the vaccine that could help bring tourism back to the village.

-On the opposite side of 2nd Street, the Ott Haus Pub & Grill’s menu can vary each night from ribs to tacos to pan-seared walleye.
-A mural done on a white background with a black felt marker remains a work in progress by one of the bar’s customers, but the work has slowed since last spring.
-Amber Tierman, who co-owns the Ott Haus with Becky Pytak, said her business has tried to adjust by offering more food to go, and they’ve created a patio on the back side of the building, which has been a tavern since 1935.
-Business is down about 50%.
+On the opposite side of 2nd Street, the Ott Haus Pub & Grill’s menu can vary each night from ribs, to tacos to pan-seared walleye.
+A mural done on a white background with a black felt marker remains a work in progress by one of the bar’s customers but the work has slowed since last spring.
+Amber Tierman, who co-owns the Ott Haus with Becky Pytak, said her business has tried to adjust by offering more food to go and they’ve created a patio on the back side of the building that has been a tavern since 1935.
+Business is down around 50%.

 “We’re pretty fortunate that we have a really good group of locals that are very loyal,” Tierman said.
 “People try to support each other here.”